 - Air Quality Forecast - Ozone and particle pollution forecasts.

-Annual Air Monitoring Plan 2013 (pdf) - The Maine Department of Environmental Protection (ME DEP) operates a network of air monitoring sites at locations across the state.
-ME DEP is required to submit an Annual Ambient Air Quality Monitoring Network Plan to the U.S. Environmental Protection Agency (EPA).
-This document and its attachments are subject to a 30-day public comment period before ME DEP submits them to EPA for review and approval.
-The Annual Air Monitoring Plan was posted on June 18, 2012; comment period ended July 18, 2012 and EPA approval received September 24, 2012.
+Annual Air Monitoring Plan 2022 - The Maine Department of Environmental Protection (ME DEP) operates a network of ambient air monitoring sites at locations across the state.
+ME DEP is required to submit an Annual Ambient Air Quality Monitoring Network Plan to the US Environmental Protection Agency (EPA).
+This document was subject to a 30-day public comment period with a draft posted on this web site before being submitted to EPA for review and approval.
+The final plan was submitted to EPA on August 10, 2021 and final approval was received on August 30, 2021.

 The annual network plan describes to EPA which pollutants and other parameters DEP measures at its various ambient air monitoring sites and why they are measured at those specific locations.
 It also describes changes in the network - including new and closed locations, and new and discontinued measurements at existing locations - since the last network plan, as well as proposed changes in the network over the next 12 months.

 Five Year Assessment of Maine's Ambient Air Monitoring Network (pdf) - The Five Year Monitoring Network Assessment is required by EPA and allows all who are invested in Maine’s air quality to consider DEP’s air monitoring program objectives in the context of “the bigger picture,” and from a vantage point five years into the future.Originally presented to EPA on October 7, 2020, this revision from May 19, 2021 reflects modifications incorporated after receiving comments and suggestions Region 1 staff.